soprasteria/sonar-report/README.md

 - Error "Value of parameter 'types' (SECURITY_HOTSPOT) must be one of: [CODE_SMELL, BUG, VULNERABILITY]"}]}

 Your version of sonarQube doesn't support security hotspots.
-Set `noSecurityHotspot` to true.
+Set `noSecurityHotspot` to true. (more info check "noSecurityHotspot" description above)

 - {"errors":[{"msg":"Can return only the first 10000 results.
 10500th result asked."}]}